Feb 27, 2015 11a - 2:30p

 UVU Library Auditorium (Li 120)

-Welcome to the Fifth Annual UVU Art History Symposium
+Welcome to the Sixth Annual UVU Art History Symposium

 Courtney R. Davis, Symposium Director

 Keynote Address: Lisa Eriksen, MA, John F. Kennedy University

 "Futures Thinking in Museums: Trends, Innovation,and Relevance in a Changing World"

 Rita Wright, Ph.D., Director, Springville Art Museum

 "Implications of Juhani Pallasmaa’s Phenomenology of Architecture for the Art Museum Experience”

 “What Happens When Art Hides?
 Using Museum Ethics to Navigate Display"

 Keith Snedegar, Ph.D., Assoc.
 Prof. of History, UVU